manel26-pixel/Sentiment-Analysis-with-NLP/README.md

 # Sentiment-Analysis-with-NLP
-This project performs sentiment analysis using Natural Language Processing (NLP) techniques on a labeled dataset of movie reviews.
-It includes data cleaning, feature extraction, model training, and evaluation.
+This repository contains a simple and effective implementation of sentiment analysis using Natural Language Processing (NLP) techniques.
+It classifies movie reviews into positive or negative sentiments using machine learning.